Baird's pocket gopher: Diet

 Baird's pocket gopher eats grass, tubers, certain roots, and many other types of plant life.
 It burrows underground and while making its nests obtains food from the roots of different plants in its tunnels.
-The gophers store the food they gather in small pockets that look like black slits called “cheek pouches” on the side of their head, which is where the name “pocket gopher” was thought to arise [Tumlison: 1].
+The gophers store the food they gather in small pockets that look like black slits called "cheek pouches" on the side of their head, which is where the name "pocket gopher" was thought to arise.
 If there is no food where they burrow, they at least tend to try to find food close to where they are nesting; it is rarely seen above ground.
-Like other rodents, Baird's Pocket Gopher has gnawing front teeth called incisors, which makes it easier for the animal to dig through dirt and still gather food [Tumlison: 1].

 To facilitate the digestion of grasses and other plants, Baird's pocket gophers utilize bacteria in their digestive system, which contains cellulase.
-Like other mammals or rodents, Baird's pocket gophers re-ingests fecal pellets, which benefits them during the winter and the rainier seasons of the year.
+Like other mammals or rodents, Baird's pocket gophers re-ingest fecal pellets, which benefits them during the winter and the rainier seasons of the year.
 The re-ingestion of fecal pellets increases the efficiency of food utilization, which is useful when plants are scarce in these seasons.